Getting Started

 Variables and functions

-Declare variables with let and functions with func.
+Declare variables with let and functions with fn.
 Functions can return

 any value.